okta/okta.github.io/_source/_posts/2017-12-18-spring-security-5-oidc.md

 > If you're not familiar with OAuth or OIDC, I recommend you read [What the Heck is OAuth](/blog/2017/06/21/what-the-heck-is-oauth).
 An Open ID Connect flow involves the following steps:
 >
 > 1. Discover OIDC metadata
-> 2. Perform OAuth flow to obtain id token and access token
+> 2. Perform OAuth flow to obtain ID token and access tokens
 > 3. Get JWT signature keys and optionally dynamically register the Client application
 > 4. Validate JWT ID token locally based on built-in dates and signature
 > 5. Get additional user attributes as needed with access token